Crossing the Golden Gate bridge is the driving highlight of any visit to Northern California. But not for Claudia Moore.

 Bluff, and others like her, feel car rental companies or the companies processing their toll transactions are taking advantage of a situation.
 They understand a service fee, but charging a customer every day, even if they don’t use a toll road, seems excessive and indefensible.
 Indeed, when Moore pushed Highway Toll Administration about her San Francisco rental, it backed down and refunded the service fee.
 Bluff grudgingly paid her bill.

-The car rental companies counter that the toll payments are a service that customers requested, not unlike a GPS device or satellite radio.
+The car rental companies counter that the toll payments are a service that customers requested (thinking it could be beneficial), not unlike a GPS device or satellite radio.
 And an important one, too.
 Without them, drivers would face even higher penalties for failing to pay a toll.

 There’s no standard policy when it comes to toll charges, says Sharon Faulkner, the executive director of the American Car Rental Association.
 Some companies charge customers per usage day, like Enterprise, while others do what Fox did by starting the meter when a car passes through the toll plaza, and keeping it running until a driver returns the rental.
 The organization has no official position on whether tolls should, or shouldn’t, be a profit center.